YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SEMWT2LONG, Process wwww waited ssss second(s) for the llll lock for region rrrr, lock held by pid pppp

-Run Time Error: This indicates that the process pppp appears to be holding the llll control semaphore for region rrrr for longer than GT.M expects.
+Run Time Error: This indicates that the process pppp appears to be holding the llll control semaphore for region rrrr for longer than YottaDB expects.

 Action: Analyze the behavior of process pppp, and terminate it if appropriate.
 This error may indicate that the system is under-configured for the workload.